mhemmings/obfuscemail/README.md

 for spammy web crawlers.

 Obfuscemail is a simple command line utility and Node.js module to help with this issue.
-It generates javascript which creates nice \<a\> mailto links which appear and work as normal in a web browser, but are not readable by web crawlers .
+It generates javascript which creates nice `<a href="mailto:">` links which appear and work as normal in a web browser, but are not readable by web crawlers.
 The actual email address is hidden by the rot13 cipher.

 ## Installation